 The plus side of medical micro-needling is that it can deliver dramatic results.
 The downside is that it does take time for your skin to heal.
 If you have had a light Micro-Needling season with one of our aestheticians, you can expect to look a little pink for the first 24 hours.
 But that is really it.
 However, with deeper micro-needling, you are going to need about 5-7 days for recovery.
 You will be red for at least 5 days and may be required to use certain ointments and cleansers during this time.
 All of this will be discussed with you in detail during your initial consultation.
 Generally, we recommend a mineral foundation during this initial healing period as it reduces any risk of infection by keeping the skin clear of bacteria.

 Most patients find that the results from Micro-Needling are amazing enough to warrant any degree of downtime.
 While you may see an improvement within just a few days, most can expect to see firmer, tighter and more youthful looking skin within 1-2 weeks as your body produces more collagen and elastin.
 Furthermore, these new skin cells will continue to surface over the next several months which is why Micro-Needling really is like the fountain of youth.

-To find out more about Micro-Needling at the Boston Center for Facial Rejuvenation, contact us today or call (617) 735- 8735 to schedule a consultation.
+To find out more about Micro-Needling at the Boston Center for Plastic Surgery, contact us today or call (617) 735- 8735 to schedule a consultation.